-By improving the way we record and report sporting injuries, we can improve our understanding of the factors contributing to sporting injuries.
-With this information, we can begin to influence how we respond to, treat and ultimately prevent sporting injuries.
+By improving the way we record and report sporting injuries, we can improve our understanding of the contributing factors.
+Only with information can we begin to influence how we respond to, and ultimately, prevent sporting injuries. — Dr Jordan Young

 Vision: the future of sports injury reporting